arungudelli/angularjswiki/content/angular/how-to-use-font-awesome-icons-in-Angular-projects/index.md

 1. Changing icons size
 2. Fixed width icons
 3. Rotating icons
+4. Mirroring icons
-4. Animating icons
+5. Animating icons
-5. Adding border to the icons
+6. Adding border to the icons
-6. Pulled icons
+7. Pulled icons
-7. Changing default styles of icons like color and stroke
+8. Changing default styles of icons like color and stroke

 ### Changin size of fontawesome icons in Angular